British military: 7 Afghans killed in chaos at Kabul airport

 “Conditions on the ground remain extremely challenging but we are doing everything we can to manage the situation as safely and securely as possible,” the Defense Ministry said in a statement.

-Thousands rushed the airport last Monday in chaos that saw the U.S. try to clear off the runway with low-flying attack helicopters S everal Afghans plunged to their deaths while hanging off the side of a U.S. military cargo plane.
+Thousands rushed the airport last Monday in chaos that saw the U.S. try to clear off the runway with low-flying attack helicopters.
+Several Afghans plunged to their deaths while hanging off the side of a U.S. military cargo plane.
 It’s been difficult to know the full scale of the deaths and injuries from the chaos.

 The Biden administration is considering calling on U.S. commercial airlines to provide planes and crews to assist in transporting Afghan refugees once they are evacuated from their country by military aircraft.
 Under the voluntary Civil Reserve Air Fleet program, civilian airlines add to military aircraft capability during a crisis related to national defense.
 That program was born in the wake of the Berlin airlift.